lipstick plant

 Repotting and Transplanting

-As an epiphyte, these plants don’t mind being slightly rootbound.
+As an epiphyte, these flowering plants don’t mind being slightly rootbound.
 If your plant’s roots are growing out of the bottom of its container, or the water is no longer draining through the soil, you should think about repotting.

 Up-pot your lipstick vine to a container that is 2 inches (5cm) larger than the original.
 Select a container that has drainage holes and that can be rotated to provide even lighting for your plant.